develop a better ear

 You’ll usually find that you have missed some sections or the phrasing is wonky.
 As you would when learning a piece on guitar, revisit challenging sections until you can sing along perfectly.

-This exercise should only take 5-10 minutes, and by doing it regularly with different pieces of music you’ll not only improve your audiation but will also learn to consciously pick up on the small details, which are very important when learning by ear.
+This exercise should only take 5-10 minutes.
+Doing it regularly with different pieces of music will improve your audiation.
+Also, you’ll learn to consciously pick up on the small details, which are very important when learning by ear.

 2. Improve Your Guitar Music Theory